sinazarriess/many_names_collection/analysis/README.md

-**@Carina, the part below 'Confusion matrix' doesn't belong in the readme -- move somewhere else or delete?**

 **@all please either document in this README or delete or move the files assigned to you (feel free to re-assign if needed, did the assignment as best as I could)**

 analysis_verification_matthijs.py